chef/chef-web-docs/content/resources/windows_service/_index.md

   description_list:
   - markdown: The pattern to look for in the process table.
 - property: reload_command
-  ruby_type: String, nil, false
+  ruby_type: String, false
   required: false
   description_list:
   - markdown: The command used to tell a service to reload its configuration.
 - property: restart_command
-  ruby_type: String, nil, false
+  ruby_type: String, false
   required: false
   description_list:
   - markdown: The command used to restart a service.